 Southbank Sinfonia Family Concerts

-What better way to kickstart your family’s weekend than with our new-look Family Concerts in London, jam-packed with fuel for the imagination?
+What better way to kickstart your family’s weekend than with our Family Concerts in London, jam-packed with fuel for the imagination?

 Featuring a full orchestra, they mix live musical performance with specially created videos, sounds and theatrical lighting that immerse children and adults alike in an inspiring orchestral world.

-Over three concerts through the year, join us on an adventure led by the players themselves and find out just what’s so exciting about classical music.
+Join us on an adventure led by the players themselves and find out just what’s so exciting about classical music.
 After each concert, you’ll also have the chance to meet our friendly musicians and try out some of their instruments in the Cadogan Hall foyer.

 These concerts are ideal for children aged 5 – 11 years, but parents and grandparents have just as much fun too!